moldach/moldach/README.md

 My major strengths are in giving realistic promises, being responsive and responsible, concentrating on business needs and communications.
 So I am not a pure geek thinking about technology only but, first, a making-things-happen person

 * 🇨🇦 I'm From Canada
-*
 * 👨🏻‍💻 Developer with more then 10 years experience
 * 👨‍🎓 M.Sc., in Biological Sciences (2013-2015) from University of Calgary 🤠
 * 👩‍🏫 Love teaching and sharing knowledge
 * 🌱 I’m currently learning everything 🤣
 * 💡 I love innovation and new technologies
-* 😍 I love to be in the garden 🏡 or in the backcountry split-boarding 🏂
+* 😍 I love to be in the garden 🏡 the backcountry split-boarding 🏂 or on the water, stand-up paddleboarding  🛶

 ### Connect with me :smiley:
 <a href="https://twitter.com/matthewoldach">